tom-urkin/AMBA/README.md

 4. Complete architecture
 The following sections are written in this order.

 Note: Please note that all transfers are initiated by dedicated tasks in the TB file.
-This is since the master and slave modules of the APB/AHB sides comprise the necessary logic to carry the AHB/APB protocol and perform read/write operations to a memory block within the slave modules.
+This master and slave modules of the APB/AHB sides comprise the necessary logic to carry the AHB/APB protocol and perform read/write operations to a memory block within the slave modules.

 ## APB side
-Traditionally, APB has a single master which is aht AHB-APB bridge.
-Here,I have realized a multi-master multi-slave APB architecture for educational purposes (and fun).
+Traditionally, APB has a single master which is the AHB-APB bridge.
+Here,I have realized a multi-master multi-slave APB architecture for educational purposes **(and fun)**.
 Of course, the single-maseter multi-salve case can be realized wihtout any modifications to the source code.
 This side of the architecture comprises:
 	-APB masters : number of masters on the bus can be configured in the source code -APB slaves : number of slaves on the bus can be configured in the source codes